lpogic/kredki/readme.md

 # Kredki

 Vector graphics & GUI toolkit for Ruby.
+For creating images, simulations, simple games and applications.
 Easy to use and customize.
-For playing with vector graphics, simulations, simple games and applications.

 ## How it works: